awsdocs/amazon-eks-user-guide/doc_source/adot-manage.md

    ```

 **Note**
 The `--resolve-conflicts OVERWRITE` option will resolve any conflicts with Amazon EKS add\-on settings by overwriting your settings\.
 Ensure that your settings don't require management\.
-Without this option, conflicts must be resolved manually\. hen updating For more information, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.
+Without this option, conflicts must be resolved manually\.
+For more information, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.

 ## Remove the AWS Distro for OpenTelemetry \(ADOT\) Operator<a name="adot-remove"></a>
 +  You must delete the ADOT Collector resource separately from the ADOT Collector\.
 In this command, specify the YAML file that you used to deploy the ADOT Collector: